Moldy Weed – How to Preserve & Protect Your Weed

 Moldy weed will almost always look and smell “off.”
 The good news is that all it takes to avoid inhaling or ingesting some is to be diligent in your inspection beforehand and ensure that you practice the appropriate storage methods.

 If you do find yourself in possession of moldy weed, throw it away, no matter what.
 It doesn’t matter if you’re healthy as a horse.
-There is risk involved because you don’t know what types of spores you may be allergic to, which could end up being life-threatening.
+There is risk involved because you don’t know what types of spores you may be allergic too.
+Which could end up being life-threatening.

 Nevertheless, the biggest determining factors have and always will be the environment the weed is grown, how it’s cared for, and how old it is.

-If you find that the weed you have purchased contains mold, it is also essential to alert the dispensary you purchased from so they can inform the manufacturer of the issue.
+If you find that the weed you have purchased contains mold.
+It is essential to alert the dispensary you purchased from so they can inform the manufacturer of the issue.
 More often than not, dispensaries will want to rectify this issue.

 As always, remain diligent, stay safe and enjoy!